enkidevs/curriculum/security/securing-unix-the-osi-model/securing-the-physical-layer.md

 ---
 ## Practice Question

-What is one control is the Physical Layer of the OSI Model?
+What is one control in the Physical Layer?

 * Locks and secure enclosures
 * Use a physical firewall